Hair Loss

 As for women, the prevalence of androgenetic alopecia is a little harder to pin down but at least 40% of women will experience signs of thinning hair by age 50.

-Luckily, androgenetic alopecia is treatable and Canada has officially-approved medications available for treatment.
+Luckily, androgenetic alopecia is treatable and Health Canada has authorized medications available for treatment.

 How much hair is normal to lose in the shower?